blackandwhitehat/NCAE_CyberGames_2025_Meshtastic_Challenge_Readme/README.md

 - 🌐 Web-based elements
 - 📍 A location-based puzzle
 - 📡 LoRa technology questions
-- 🎭 Hacker culture knowledge
+- 🎭 Hacker culture trivia
 - 🔐 A cryptography challenge

 Use the Official Contest Infrastructure to Submit All Flags